EnzoMartin/RimWorld-Definitions-Parser/README.md

 RimWorld Definitions Parser
 =======================

-A RimWorld XML parser, reads all the XML files found in the `Core` directory in the game's `Mods` and spits out JS moduls in the `dist` directory
+A RimWorld XML parser, reads all the XML files found in the `Core` directory in the game's `Mods` and spits out JS modules in the `dist` directory

 ##Install